pagkly/Zed/Investopedia3/Ultra Vires Acts.md

 Companies have a variety of legal documents and directives that outline the parameters of what actions are permitted by each organization, its employees, and directors.
 These documents can include what is known as a "memorandum of association."
 The memorandum is largely used in Europe but not in the United States.

-The [memorandum](https://www.investopedia.com/terms/o/offeringmemorandum.asp) combined with [articles of association](https://www.investopedia.com/terms/a/articles-of-association.asp) can serve as a constitution for companies that outlines the conditions by which the organization may operate and interact with [shareholders](https://www.investopedia.com/terms/s/shareholder.asp).
-The memorandum offers guidance on the external matters the company can engage in.
-[Articles of incorporation](https://www.investopedia.com/terms/a/articlesofincorporation.asp) also define the nature of a company, its purpose, and the type of organization it will be.
+The [[memorandum]](https://www.investopedia.com/terms/o/offeringmemorandum.asp) combined with [[articles of association]](https://www.investopedia.com/terms/a/articles-of-association.asp) can serve as a constitution for companies that outlines the conditions by which the organization may operate and interact with [[shareholders]](https://www.investopedia.com/terms/s/shareholder.asp).
+The memorandum offers guidance on the external matters the company can engage in. [[Articles of incorporation]](https://www.investopedia.com/terms/a/articlesofincorporation.asp) also define the nature of a company, its purpose, and the type of organization it will be.

 If other types of entities such as government bodies also take actions beyond the scope of their legal powers, their deeds can also be described as ultra vires acts.